David Park (golfer)

 David Park (born 25 June 1974) is a Welsh professional golfer.

+Early life and amateur career

 Park was born in London to Welsh parents and represents Wales.
-In 1997, he won the 1997 Brabazon Trophy and was a member of the Great Britain & Ireland Walker Cup team before turning professional late in the year.
+In 1997, he won the 1997 Brabazon Trophy and was a member of the Great Britain & Ireland Walker Cup team.

+Professional career

-Park was a rookie on the European Tour in 1999, and made a flying start to his tour career.
-His first event was the Moroccan Open, where he led from the beginning, before losing a playoff to Miguel Ángel Martín at the sixth sudden-death hole.
+In 1997, Park turned professional.
+He made his first start on the European Tour at the 1999 Moroccan Open, and led from the beginning before losing a playoff to Miguel Ángel Martín at the sixth sudden-death hole.
 His second event was the Compaq European Grand Prix, and he won it.
 However, he has not lived up to this early promise, and through 2008 he has not bettered his rookie season Order of Merit ranking of 40th.